Installation

 - Connect to your server using an FTP client

-- Go to
+- Navigate to

-wp-content/plugins/ - Upload the extracted
+wp-content/plugins/in your WordPress installation - Upload the extracted

 - Navigate to Plugins > Installed Plugins